RetroAchievements/docs/docs/general/teams/devquest-team.md

 - Verify their set matches the genre assigned.
 - Genres assigned are determined by wheel spin.
-- Respins are allowed if it has been 3 months since last spin and the developer has not already used their respin token for this quest.
+- Respins are allowed if it has been 3 months since the last spin and the developer has not already used their respin token for this quest.
 See the DevQuests document for rules about how a developer can earn a new respin.

 ### DevQuest 020: Genre Conquerer & Subgenre Conqueror

-- Sweeps are handled by a senior member (currently TheMysticalOne at the time of writing)
+- Sweeps are handled by a senior member (currently `TheMysticalOne` at the time of writing)
    - A specific query is run against the database by an engineering team member at the request of the member doing the sweep
 - "Speedrunning" this quest should be discouraged.
 - If a user is repeatedly submitting tiny sets for most consoles, may use discretion to deny credit for these.
 - Users must opt-in and provide a sheet with all their sets
-- Sets are recorded on a set tracking sheet (so we can check against duplicates or make credit adjustments in the future, etc)
+- Sets are recorded on a set tracking sheet (so we can check against duplicates or make credit adjustments in the future, etc.)
 - Any user verifying sets should do some research to ensure the genre matches.
-- Disputes are resolved by team vote following the standard team voting policy.
+- Disputes are resolved by a team vote following the standard team voting policy.

 ### DevQuest 021: Homebrew Heaven

 - Has both an overall tracking and a claims sheet.
 Don't forget to update both.
-- Sets from the homebrew consoles (WASM, Arduboy, etc) are worth half credit.
+- Sets on the homebrew consoles (WASM, Arduboy, etc) are worth half credit.
 - Three sets (or six half-credit sets, or a valid combination equivalent to three sets) are needed for the badge.
 - Tiny homebrew is full credit (half credit if a homebrew console).
 Fun snack-sized games are part of the homebrew culture.
 This is also why this quest needs three.